Wanderlei Silva: Bellator MMA

 In early March 2016, Bellator MMA announced that Silva had signed a multi-fight contract with the organization.
 The previous lifetime ban handed down by the Nevada State Athletic Commission was reduced to a three-year suspension retroactive to 24 May 2014.
 He was eligible for reinstatement beginning 25 May 2017.
 The ban would not prevent Silva from competing at Indian Casinos or in Japan.

 After four years away from the sport, Silva made his delayed Bellator debut against Chael Sonnen in the main event at Bellator NYC on 24 June 2017.
 Silva lost a unanimous decision.

 On 25 June 2018, Bellator MMA announced that Silva would face Rampage Jackson in a fourth match on 29 September 2018 at Bellator 206.
 He lost the fight via technical knockout in round two.

 On 29 September 2019, news surfaced that Silva's contract with Bellator had expired.

 On September 1, 2022 Silva officially announced his retirement from MMA, expressing interest in boxing, calling out Dan Henderson.

+Global Fight League

+On December 11, 2024, it was announced that Silva was eligible to be drafted in the Global Fight League.
+However, despite not having been drafted for the 2025 season, Silva was scheduled to be the manager for the Los Angeles GFL team.
+However, all GFL events were postponed indefinitely.